jolod/flc/README.md

 ### Migrating away from *flc*

 If you don't use any extensions then *flc* is mostly useful during development.
-For a production build you might want to get rid of the dependency on *flc'.
+For a production build you might want to get rid of the dependency on *flc*.

 In that case, if you are only effectively using `process`, `lifecycle`, and `start!`, then you can rewrite the following,